thecredibleway/thecredibleway-com/docs/jesus/crediblilty/is-jesus-alive.md

 toc_max_heading_level: 4
 title: Is Jesus Alive | Jesus is Credible
 sidebar_label: Is Jesus Alive
-description: A Living Savior, a present King.
+description: A Living Saviour, a present King.
 Explore the evidence and implications of Jesus' resurrection and what it means to know Him today.
 keywords: ["Is Jesus alive","living Jesus today","modern evidence for Jesus","Jesus lives","Jesus today testimonies","Jesus through the Holy Spirit","Jesus is alive proof","experience Jesus now"]
 ---